Throughput vs. Uptime: The Two Sides of Real Performance

 An organization’s worst fear is to have a server failure where essential data may be lost forever leaving your organization unable to function properly.

 According to research, server failure rates rise noticeably as they age.
 The failure rate for a server within its first year is 5%, compared to a four-year-old server’s yearly failure frequency of 11%.
-Understanding server failure rates is helpful as it enables a more effective risk management as well as long-term planning for server administration and maintenance expenses.
+Understanding server crashing causes and fixes is helpful as it enables a more effective risk management as well as long-term planning for server administration and maintenance expenses.

 Dealing with a server crash is never enjoyable.
 Users may encounter significant disruptions if a large company’s server collapses, resulting in significant financial loss.
 If your host’s server crashes and you are an individual with a single website, you are at the mercy of the host leaving you to pace away until the problem is fixed.

-A server crashing is bound to happen at some point time so it’s a good thing to note what exactly a server crash is and why it happens.
+A server crash is bound to happen at some point in time, so it’s a good thing to note what exactly a server crash is, why it happens, and how to troubleshoot server crashes.

 What is a Server Crash?